drualcman/BlasorIndexedDb/README.md

 BlazorIndexedDb.Store
 ```

-Then can create a DBContext class inherits from StoreContext to manage the database like in EF using a constructor with IJSRuntime and properties with the server about how to manage your tables.
+Then can create a DBContext class inherits from StoreContext<TSore> to manage the database like in EF using a constructor with IJSRuntime and properties with the server about how to manage your tables.

 ```
-public class DBContext : StoreContext
+public class DBContext : StoreContext<DBContext>
     {
         #region properties
         public StoreSet<PlayList> PlaysList { get; set; }